commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 ## Caveats

-1. The tool matches inventories by their `sku` and `supplyChannel` key.
-Inventories are either created or updated.
-Currently the tool does not support inventory deletion.
 2. The sync library is not meant to be executed in a parallel fashion.
 Check the example in [point #2 here](/docs/usage/PRODUCT_SYNC.md#caveats).
     By design, scaling the sync process should **not** be done by executing the batches themselves in parallel.
 However, it can be done either by:
       - Changing the number of [max parallel requests](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L116) within the `sphereClient` configuration.
 It defines how many requests the client can execute in parallel.